WenqiCailfg/Case/README.md

 - General questions folder include markdown format answers, you could directly view them throgh github

 ## Case Project
+### Introduction
+The case is built with `Vite`, `React` and `Ant Design`and is fully responsive for both desktop and mobile devices.
+The mobile layout is optimized for screens of 576px or less, while the desktop layout offers a clean and modern design.
 ### Demo Development

 Clone and install.